haidragon/BDKpex/README.md

 Kernel physical memory Read/Write no attach.
 Double data pointer communication without directly chaning, DKOM clears all traces, no system threads, hijacked usermode threads.

-A simple implementation on Apex as proof of concept, Undetected Since Nov 2021
+A simple implementation on Apex as proof of concept, Undetected Since The Very Beginning of Time.

 Dear pasters, Yes you can paste anything in there.